Posterior Lateral Tibial Plateau Fracture

 Q: What type of exercises can I do after a tibial plateau fracture?

 A: Exercises typically include range-of-motion exercises, strengthening exercises, balance exercises, and proprioceptive exercises.
-Your physical therapist will guide you through a progressive exercise program tailored to your specific needs.
+Your physical therapist will guide you through a progressive exercise program meant for your specific needs.

 Conclusion